EugeneEmelyanov/osmf-pseudostreaming/README.md

 osmf-pseudostreaming
 ====================

-Open Source Media Framework Pseudostreaming Plugin
+Fork of Open Source Media Framework Pseudostreaming Plugin with bug fixes and improvements.
+Tested with Akamai progressive media.
+Works with both: flv and mp4 files.

 #Quickstart